With so much content on your site, now you need to make sure to organize it in a “modern” way. A topic cluster strategy will do just that.

-In this post, we’re going to look at exactly what Topic clusters are and how you can use them to ensure your website ranks as well as it should.
+Let’s look at what topic clusters are and how you can use them to ensure your website ranks as well as it should.

 What are topic clusters?

-One of the reason for the constant updates is because the competition is getting tough.
-When SEO first became a thing, all a user had to do was fill their page with keywords and they’d have a high-chance of ranking on the top page.
+One of the reasons for the constant updates to Google’s algorithm is because the competition has increased.
+When SEO first became a thing, all a user had to do was fill their page with keywords and they’d have a high chance of ranking on the top of AOL and Yahoo!

-These changes and updates have led to what’s known as a topic cluster model.
-It works by users creating a “pillar” page which is the main hub of content for a particular topic.
+These search algorithm changes and updates have led to what’s known as a topic cluster model.
+It works by website owners creating a “pillar” page, which is the main hub of content for a particular topic.
 The pillar page should then link out to multiple other content pages all related to the overarching main topic.

 Each individual page should also link back to the pillar page.
 Doing this tells Google that the pillar page is the ultimate authority on the topic and the other pages are supporting pages.

-This way of organizing your website improves the sites architecture and tells the search engines you’ve taken careful consideration into what a user is looking for and have helped them find the information they need along the way.
+This way of organizing your website improves the site’s architecture and tells the search engines you’ve carefully considered what a user is looking for and have helped them find the information they need along the way.

 Why topic clusters are important